 Business license

-Many states require all businesses to obtain a business license.
+Nine states require all businesses to obtain a business license.
 This allows you to legally run a business in the state, county, or city where your business is based.
 Business licenses are often connected to taxes and are typically issued by the Secretary of State.
+Check with your Secretary of State to see if your business needs one.

 Vendor license